Hotels & Accommodation – Madrid, Spain

 The cosmopolitan capital of Spain is such a diverse and exciting place.
-Swarming with rich culture, extensive nightlife and shopping, Madrid is a vibrant and welcoming place for travellers and holidaymakers alike.
-The 3rd largest city within the EU is home to some of the world’s most famous art and architecture, It holds many fantastic and interesting museums just waiting to be explored, even the post office is a work of art here!
+Swarming with rich culture, extensive nightlife and shopping.
+Madrid is a vibrant and welcoming place for travellers and holidaymakers alike.
+Madrid is the 3rd largest city within the EU is home to some of the world’s most famous art and architecture!
+It holds many fantastic and interesting museums, even the post office is a work of art here!

-Often shunned and overlooked in place of Barcelona’s golden sands and famous nightlife, the capital which is seated in the centre of Spain, although it doesn’t have beaches has plenty more to offer and prides itself on being the apex of Spanish culture.
-Whether you choose to stay in the upmarket and central area of Salamanca or in the old city of Centro we can promise that Madrid will not disappoint.
+Madrid is often shunned and overlooked in place of Barcelona’s golden sands and famous nightlife.
+Spain’s capital which is in the centre of the country, although it doesn’t have beaches has plenty more to offer. and prides itself on being the apex of Spanish culture.
+Whether you choose to stay in the upmarket area of Salamanca or in the old city of Centro we can promise that Madrid will not disappoint!

-The nightlife in Madrid never stops!
-If you have ever heard of the saying “Madrid never sleeps” then this is where it is derived from!
-Monday to Sunday you can literally party until the early hours, raving nightclubs, swanky wine bars and pubs, this city has it all.
+Nightlife in Madrid never stops!
+If you have ever heard of the saying “Madrid never sleeps” then this is where it comes from!
+Monday to Sunday can party until the early hours!
+Raving nightclubs, swanky wine bars and pubs, this city has it all.

-The real party starts late in Madrid, most big clubs don’t even open their doors until after 12 am at which time a lot of people are ready for a warm cuppa and slippers!
+Party starts late in Madrid, most big clubs don’t even open their doors until after 12 am!
+At which time a lot of people are ready for a warm cuppa and slippers!
 But not the Madrilenos, they know how to party!
-People usually gather around 8 pm for nibbles and Tapas with friends and then move onto either a bigger meal or drinks in a local bar.
+People usually gather around 8 pm for nibbles and tapas with friends and then move onto either a bigger meal or drinks in a local bar.

-At around 1am the party moves onto the bigger clubs which remain open until around 6 am sometimes and then after that its straight for breakfast, Churros and chocolate!
-If you feel you can keep up the pace, experiencing this crazy nightlife and the extravagant nightclubs is a must, however, if you prefer to be snuggled up by 1 am there are plenty of bars & pubs to suit all tastes.
+At around 1 am the party moves onto the bigger clubs which remain open until around 6 am!
+After that its straight for breakfast, Churros and chocolate!
+If you feel you can keep up the pace, experiencing this crazy nightlife and the extravagant nightclubs is a must!
+However, if you prefer to be in bed up by 1 am there are plenty of bars & pubs to suit all tastes.

 |PRICES||Zone A||Zone T|